 I sat quietly and watched friends and family drive diggers and only ever asked to drive one once.
 I asked my cousin if I could drive his 20 tonne digger.
 He said no way and told me that with a flick of a wrist I could kill someone.

-Growing up with family that operate diggers I’ve been behind the truck a few times but have never asked to drive one again.
+Growing up with family that operates diggers I’ve been behind the truck a few times but have never asked to drive one again.